oxylabs/how-to-scrape-wayfair/README.md

 ## Introduction

-The following Python tutorial will explore how to scrape data from Wayfair using Oxylabs Wayfair Scraper API.
+The following Python tutorial will explore how to scrape data from Wayfair using [<u>Oxylabs Wayfair Scraper API</u>](https://oxylabs.io/products/scraper-api/ecommerce/wayfair).
 Read on for the page layout overview, project environment preparation, fetching the Wayfair product page for data extraction, and export to CSV or JSON format.

 ## Overview of Wayfair page layout